narphu/vertica-kubernetes/hackathon-setup.md

 14. Copy console rpm to docker-console/packages/vertica-console-x86_64.RHEL6.latest.rpm.

-15. Copy MCClient.jar to docker-mcclient/packages
+15. Copy MCClient.jar to docker-mcclient/packages and docker-console/packages

 16. Build the operator and console containers

 make docker-build-operator docker-build-console docker-build-mcclient docker-push-operator docker-push-console docker-push-mcclient

+17. Set this environment variable if you want to use nodePort.

+export CONSOLE_NODEPORT=30001

-17. Deploy the operator and the console
+18. Deploy the operator and the console

 make deploy

-18. Pre-push the vertica server image
+19. Pre-push the vertica server image

 scripts/push-to-kind.sh -i vertica/vertica-k8s:latest

-19. Create a minIO tenants.
+20. Create a minIO tenants.
 This will serve as the communal path.

 kubectl apply -f config/samples/minio.yaml

-20. Wait for minIO to come up.
+21. Wait for minIO to come up.
 Run this in a loop until you see one of the pods have STATUS column set to completed.

 kubectl get pods --selector job-name=create-s3-bucket NAME                     READY   STATUS      RESTARTS   AGE